IndexCoop/ITIPS/ITIPS/ITIP-003.md

 |imUSD|mStable|WrapModuleV2|MStableWrapV2Adapter|not built yet|
 |curve LP tokens|Curve|AmmModule|CurveAmmAdapter|not built yet, in PAY the LP tokens need to be wrapped into a yearn vault after|

-- Direct interface for interacting with the `WrapModuleV2` and `AmmModule`
+### Option 1: Direct interface for interacting with the `WrapModuleV2`
 - Simple to implement
 - Requires many multisig transactions to execute rebalances

-- Direct interface with `WrapModuleV2` and `AmmModule` with extra batching functions
+### Option 2: Direct interface with `WrapModuleV2` with extra batching functions
 - Simple to implement
 - Only requires one multisig transaction
 - If one wrap/unwrap action fails, whole transaction reverts
 - Might still need more than one multisig transaction if we run into gas limit issues

-- Parameterize wrapping/unwrapping or depositing/withdrawing with `WrapModuleV2` or `AmmModule` in one operator transaction, then execute actual wraps and unwraps over multiple transactions from any allowed caller
+### Option 3: Parameterize wrapping/unwrapping or depositing/withdrawing with `WrapModuleV2` in one operator transaction, then execute actual wraps and unwraps over multiple transactions from any allowed caller
 - Extra complexity
 - Only requires one multisig transaction
 - Actual wrapping and unwrapping action can be permissionless (similar to how `GeneralIndexModule` works)

+In this final solution, the rebalancing process would look like this:
+1. Ensure the extension knows how to wrap and unwrap each component
+    - This would only need to be done when a new wrapped component is added.
+After that it will be saved between rebalances
+    - Call `setWrapUnwrapInfo`
+        - stores the wrapped component, underlying component, and wrap adapter name
+2. Parametrize the wrapping action
+    - Call `startUnwrap`
+        - stores the components to unwrap and the amounts to unwrap (optionally can use MAX_UINT_256 to denote unwrapping all)
+3. Execute unwrap
+    - Call `execute`
+        - Goes through the list of components to unwrap provided in the previous step and unwraps one per call
+        - Can be marked `onlyAllowedCaller`
+4. Perform rebalance using `GIMExtension`
+    - This process would be unmodified from normal rebalances
+5. Parametrize the wrapping action
+    - Call `startWrap`
+        - stores the components to wrap and the amounts to wrap (optionally can use MAX_UINT_256 to denote wrapping all)
+6. Execute unwrap
+    - Call `execute`
+        - Goes through the list of components to unwrap provided in the previous step and wraps one per call
+        - Can be marked `onlyAllowedCaller`

 ## Timeline
 TBD